cfettes/DataSciencePortfolio/README.md

 4. Deep Learning and Neural Networks
   a.
 Automatic Image Caption Generation with VGG16
   b.
 Review Summarisation
   c.
+Building RNN from scratch to generate names of dinosaurs, people and Pokemon
+  d.
 Sentiment Analysis using Deep Learning
-  d.
+  e.
 Stock Price Timeseries Predictions with RNN and LSTM

 5. NLP
   a.
 Embeddings To Find Duplicate Questions